-I’m very happy to announce that my book, The Insomnia Diaries: How I Learned to Sleep Again (£9.99), will be published by Octopus on June 10th 2021.
+I’m very happy to announce that my book, The Insomnia Diaries: How I Learned to Sleep Again (£9.99), was published by Octopus on June 10th 2021.
 It’s available for pre-order on Amazon, Waterstones, and other places.

 Says the blurb: In The Insomnia Diaries, Miranda Levy tells the story of her experience of severe, crippling insomnia that affected every aspect of her life for years, and how she ultimately recovered.
 Part memoir, part reportage, this book will help anyone who struggles to get a good night’s sleep – whether occasionally or all of the time – appreciate the issues and understand the options as they find their best way to get the rest they need.

 Scientist and sleep expert Dr Sophie Bostock has written the foreword.
 She and a host of expert contributors advise on the medical elements within the text throughout.